caiyh63/caiyh63.github.io/_pages/about.md

 ## News
 ======
-July 2024  Congratulations on obtaining the CSC scholarship
+07/2024  Congratulations on obtaining the CSC scholarship

 ## Recent Reasearch Progress